 The problem was never the existence of some cannibalistic practices in some African communities.
 The problem was what Europeans did with that fact.

-This was not innocent ignorance.
-It was strategic.
-As the historian Marcus Rediker has documented, Europeans had long justified the slave trade and slavery by arguing that Africans were savage man-eaters who needed to be civilised through exposure to Christian Europe.
-The label of cannibal served a legal function: in earlier centuries, peoples deemed cannibalistic could be lawfully enslaved.
-Later, it served an ideological function, framing colonisation as a rescue mission — saving Africans from their own barbarism.
+This was deliberate.
+As the historian Marcus Rediker documented in The Slave Ship, Europeans had long justified the slave trade and slavery by arguing that Africans were savage man-eaters who needed to be civilised through exposure to Christian Europe.
+The label of cannibal carried legal consequences in earlier centuries because peoples accused of cannibalism could be lawfully enslaved.
+Later, it served an ideological function, framing colonisation as a rescue mission saving Africans from their own barbarism.

 The cannibalism accusation, in other words, was always bidirectional.
 Europeans accused Africans of eating people to justify colonising them.
 Africans accused Europeans of the same thing because, from where they were standing, the evidence was overwhelming.